FlyerMetaExploiter/ObsidianVault/University/Geography/CG Geo/Agriculture in Chhattisgarh.md

 - Data Source: Emphasis on using the **Chhattisgarh Economic Survey** for accurate data, especially regarding production, rankings, and scheme details.
 Data remains relevant even with government changes.

-- Exam Focus (Prelims): Questions often focus on:

-    - District-wise production rankings of crops.

-    - Arranging crops by production (maximum to minimum).

-    - Data-oriented facts from the Economic Survey.

 **II.
 Characteristics & Challenges of Chhattisgarh Agriculture**